wuyang1002431655/tango_with_django_19/manuscript/chapter15-rango-exercises.md

 - Remove the generic *Search* link from the menu bar, i.e. we are decommissioning the global search functionality.
 - Take the search form and results template markup from `search.html` and place it into `category.html`.
-- Update the search form so that that action refers back to the category page, i.e.:
+- Update the search form so that action refers back to the category page, i.e.:

 	{lang="python",linenos=off}
 		<form class="form-inline" id="user_form"